 The basic rule of thumb is that if an insurance company had to pay out a large claim within the last 5-7 years, the insured are more of a risk going forward in the future.
 This is especially true in the case of liability claims, where lawsuits with hefty fees and fines may be involved.

 Due to state regulations, there are some circumstances where insurance companies cannot raise your rates after a claim.
 For instance, if you call to inquire about filing a claim and choose not to, your insurance company cannot hold that against you.
 Likewise, if you did file a claim, but for some reason, that claim was denied or did not require a payout and therefore cost the insurance company $0, then the company cannot hold that claim against you and increase rates.

 Additionally, weather-related claims do not often see rate increases.
 Though, depending on where you live, if there is a higher likelihood that a weather event may occur, your rate offer may be higher than the national average from the start.

 Finding the Right Homeowners Insurance

 Are you in need of homeowners insurance but not sure which company is the right fit for you?
-Perhaps you have claims on your recent history, or you have special circumstances?
+Perhaps you have claims on your recent history, and you are wondering how much does your home insurance increase after a claim, or you have special circumstances?
 Our team at Independent Insurance Brokers Arizona knows Arizona homes and Arizona homeowners, therefore, we are your best choice for finding the right insurance fit for you.